TylerB24890/wp-theme-generator/docs/README.md

       - `parallax.js` - Wish to use parallax on a background image? `import` the parallax script into your theme scripts like `import { parallax } from './functions'` then you can call it on any element like `parallax(document.getElementById("banner"), 50%, .2)`

+      - `isInView.js` - Pass a DOM object to the `isInView()` function to determine if the element is in the viewport

   ## Shortcodes

   ### `[mailto]`